 How to Create a Staging Site for WordPress Manually

-If you prefer to set up a staging site manually, you can create a subdomain or subdirectory on your hosting account and install WordPress on it.
-This method requires technical knowledge and can be time-consuming, but it offers complete control over your staging environment.
+If you’d rather set up a staging site on your own, you can create a subdomain or subdirectory on your hosting account and install WordPress there.
+This method needs technical knowledge and can take time, but it gives you complete control over your staging site.

-Here is a detailed guide on how to manually create a WordPress staging site:
+Here’s a quick guide on how to manually create a WordPress staging site: